Modern Slavery Statement 2019

 Supremia International Ltd continues to operate in the UK as a supplier of premiums to global corporations.

 We predominantly source and produce products in China.
 We also source some domestically in the UK and across Europe.
 We cover a wide spectrum of product categories with fashions and trends dictating each year the type of products we focus on.

 Supremia is committed to playing a positive role in helping to eliminate slavery, human trafficking, exploitation of child and forced labour, as well as poor working conditions.
-Our Directors, buying and compliance teams all operate on-site at the factories we use to produce our orders.
+Our directors, buying and compliance teams visit the factories we use to produce our orders.
 We are also working with our partners, including leading independent third party corporate social responsibility auditing companies, to identify and address non-conformances within our global supply chain.